White Asparagus With Smoked Salmon & Dill Sauce

 - Pour the shaved almonds in a small non-stick pan and place it over medium heat.

-- Roast the shaved almond slivers for a couple of minutes until golden.
+- Roast the shaved almonds for 2 minutes until golden.
 Keep an eye on them, it goes fast and the almonds might burn.
 Toss the almonds almost continuously.
-Immediately transfer the roasted almonds to a clean plate and let them cool down fully.
-Don’t leave the shaved almonds to cool in the hot pan or they will burn and turn black.
+Immediately transfer them to a clean plate and let them cool down fully.
+Don’t leave the almonds to cool in the hot pan or they will burn and turn black.

 - Next up melt the unsalted butter in a large non-stick pan and place it over medium-high heat.
 Let the butter melt fully and once that is done, add the chopped white asparagus bits.